Fertility Basics

 Time Matters

 Fertility differs from many areas of medicine because time changes biology.
 Reproductive potential declines with age.
 Egg quantity and quality decrease, miscarriage rates increase, and age and health can affect sperm quality and reproductive outcomes as well.
 The question is not whether restorative approaches have value.
-The question is whether they can help a patient achieve their family-building goals within the time available.

 Patients deserve an honest assessment of their diagnosis, prognosis, and options so they can pursue restoration when appropriate while preserving timely access to additional treatments when needed.